PlotPyStack/PlotPy/doc/dev/v1_to_v2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The method :py:meth:`.PlotItemBuilder.contours` has been added, in order to create contour curves.
-It returns a list of :py:class:`plotpy.core.items.ContourShape` objects.
+It returns a list of :py:class:`plotpy.core.items.ContourItem` objects.

 See demo script `tests/gui/test_contour.py`.